 The private schools that belong to the National Association of Independent Schools (NAIS) share a commitment to providing safe environments in which young people can learn academic skills plus the importance of hard work, leadership, and good citizenship.

-Some schools work on group projects with sister schools in other countries, others have service learning programs, where volunteerism is tied into the curriculum.
+Some schools work on group projects with sister schools in other countries, while others have service learning programs where volunteerism is tied into the curriculum.
 Experiences like these, coupled with the skills learned in the classroom and on the playing field, cultivate well-rounded, global citizens.

 The extraordinary teachers at independent private schools also contribute to student success later in life.
 Small classes allow teachers to develop a full understanding of how each student learns and what motivates each individually.
 Independent school teachers nurture intellectual curiosity and stimulate personal growth.